input-output-hk/adrestia/Development-Process.md

 |_____________|  |_____________|  |_____________|  |_____________|
 ```

+- Pull requests are labelled with one of the following labels:
+    - `RESOLVING_ISSUE`: when changes are tackling a known issue.
+    - `IMPROVING_CODE`: when changes are improving an existing functionality or, the source code itself.
+    - `ADDING_FEATURES`: when changes are implementing a new feature.

+  This helps generating an automated changelog for each release.

-## Recovery Week
+## Technical Debt

-- Sprinters can't run all the time.
-During sprint weeks, we often accumulate technical debts (e.g. `TODO` or `FIXME`).
+- During sprint weeks, we often accumulate technical debts (e.g. `TODO` or `FIXME`).
+Example of tasks falling under the "technical debt" umbrella:
-- During recovery weeks, the team has a dedicated moment to tackle some of the technical debts.
-This includes:
     - Reviewing and extending code documentation
     - Refactoring some potentially entangled parts of the code
     - Re-organizing modules and folder achitecture
     - Fix small `TODOs` or `FIXMEs`, or, turn them into U/S
     - Identify areas of the source code which needs improvement

-- Recovery weeks happen instead of a sprint, and start with a retrospective meeting about the last 3 weeks/sprints.
+- To be tackled efficiently, technical debts need to be mentioned and documented in ticket, so that it can be estimated, scoped, discussed and prioritized.
+- During the iteration planning meeting happening every week, the team will select the equivalent of 1-day work of technical debt to be tackled.

 ## Coding